Neural incomplete factorization: learning preconditioners for the conjugate gradient method

-However, as seen in the experiments also classical preconditioners suffer from this problem.
-Further, for problems where preconditioners can be designed based on domain insights -- such as for some PDE problems -- the hand-engineered approaches can outperform the general purpose learned approach but require knowledge about the problem domain and manual engineering to design a good preconditioner with the available information.
+That said, as seen in the experiments also classical preconditioners suffer from this problem and our method avoids pitfalls such as breakdowns in incomplete Cholesky \citep{benzi2002preconditioning}.

-The \texttt{NeuralIF} preconditioner assumes that the input matrix itself is spd.
-Many real-world problems however do not satisfy this assumption and are therefore solved using other iterative methods such as the GMRES method.
-In order to be able to utilize the learned preconditioners in these methods additional changes need to be made to the network architecture taking into account the specifics of the underlying solving techniques.
-While our method is inspired by the class of incomplete factorization methods, another promising approach could be obtaining a learned sparse approximation inverse preconditioner \cite{benzi2002preconditioning}.
-Furthermore, our approach is limited by the fact that, like the IC(0) preconditioner, only non-zero elements in the original input matrix are considered in equation~\eqref{eq_riskconst}.
-Extending the current approach to learned preconditioners with additional fill-ins is a promising but also challenging direction because of the problem's inherently discrete structure.
+\paragraph{Future work} A promising future research direction is to learn more flexible sparsity patterns used for preconditioners alongside the values to fill in.
+This can be achieved by changing the graph structure used for message passing but requires additional care due to the combinatorial nature of the problem.
+Further, the incomplete factorization loss used to train our model is only a heuristic and not directly related to the complex convergence behavior of the conjugate gradient method.
+Extending the approach to directly take into account the downstream task instead of relying on the heuristic factorization approach has the potential to further improve the learned preconditioner and lead to faster convergence \citep{bansal2023taskmet}. \looseness=-1